 Dear amigos,

 Font hunting is often my favorite part of a design project.
-Whether I’m updating your personal collection or searching for the perfect choice for a client, I’ve spent hours scrolling through type foundries to find hidden gems.
+Whether I’m updating my personal collection or searching for the perfect choice for a client, I’ve spent hours scrolling through type foundries to find hidden gems.
 While most websites default to a standard pangram or the classic Lorem Ipsum, there is one specific word that seasoned typographers reach for when they want to truly stress-test a typeface: Hamburger.

 How deep does this typographic tradition go, and what exactly makes this combination of characters so effective?
 Today we’ll be learning all about the Hamburger test, and for those that stay till the end, we’ve selected our favorite Hamburger test results from our font collection, so if any of them feel tasty enough, you can easily download them.